 On 12 June 2025, your office agreed to extend the due date for third party consultation until 9 July 2025 (an extension of 10 working days).
-A response for the documents that did not require third party consultation was provided to you on 25 June 2025.
+The response for documents not requiring third party consultation remains due on 25 June 2025.